thewoolleyman/geminstaller/README.txt

 TODO: fill out examples here:

+==== Option 1 - Use the --sudo option on the geminstaller executable

+Example:

-==== Option 1 - Make everything owned by the local user that runs geminstaller
+==== Option 2 - Make everything owned by the local user that runs geminstaller

-==== Option 2 - Use the --sudo option on the geminstaller executable

 ==== Option 3 - Run sudo yourself